I’d love to connect with you! Sign up for my monthly newsletter, "Garden Bliss & Blunder”

 CLIMBING ROSES

-These roses grow with long (main) canes from the base and form their own type of structure.They can grow to 10 or 20 feet and most likely mature the first season and bloom the next.
+Roses that climb send up long (main) canes from the base.They can grow to 10 or 20 feet and their first season but may not have many blooms until the next.

 How Climbing Roses Grow